Course - Computer Graphics Fundamentals and Applications - IDIG4002

 Further on evaluation

-Additionally, students will work in groups of at least two on a project work.
-A project proposal should be prepared and submitted by the students.
+For the group project, a project proposal should be prepared and submitted by the students.
 The proposal will be assessed and approved by the course responsible before the student can start implementing the project.
-The final project will be evaluated based on an oral presentation (in the classroom).
-Both the proposal and the presentation are mandatory to be eligible to take the final exam.
+The final project will be evaluated based on an oral presentation (in the classroom) and a report, as well as the project files.
+The project proposal is mandatory to be eligible to carry out the project and take the final exam.

 Specific conditions